deathworlders/online/content/books/deathworlders/chapter-06.5-interlude-jargon.md

 "Think there is one?"

 "Not enough to bet time on the IBM on it.
-It's busy enough with the ESF equations for your "put the energy companies out of business" idea."
+It's busy enough with the ESF equations for your 'put the energy companies out of business' idea."

 "Which is why you're running a fancy new screensaver---"

-*"-simulation-"*
+*"---simulation---"*

 "---on your personal laptop rather than wasting base resources.
 Right."